Files

 Problems?

 In Smallworld Explorer, if the geometry column is not flagged or the Length is 0.0, then you have probably not set the geometry name correctly in the GeometryPropertySetter.
-Under the Writers menu, set the “Redirect to Inspection Application” and re-run the workspace.
-Inspect the results in Data Inspector to ensure the geometry name is configured correctly.
+In FME, in the Navigator window -> Workspace Parameters -> Order and Redirect -> click on Writer Redirect -> select 'Redirect to Data Inspector' and re-run the workspace.

 13. Clean-up

-In the next section you’re going to reload the data.
-In Smallworld Explorer version manager, select the 'fme_training' alternative, rollback to the 'begin' checkpoint by double clicking on the check point and selecting Rollback to Checkpoint.
-Or in Smallworld explorer select all the Oak Tree Avenue LV records you just inserted and delete them and commit the deletes.
+Or in the Smallworld Explorer, select all the Oak Tree Avenue LV records you just inserted, delete them, and commit the deletes.
 This will give you a fresh start.

 Database Operations

-At this point you let FME default to a database insert operation.
-If we wanted to update the existing cable features we’d need to use an update operation.
+At this point, you let FME default to a database insert operation.
+If we wanted to update the existing cable features, we’d need to use an update operation.
 The fme_db_operation format attribute is used to do updates.
 FME uses the ‘fme_db_operation’ attribute on the Smallworld writer features to specify the database operation for each feature.
 The fme_db_operation attribute can be set to:

 - INSERT